tasosxak/nectar-lang/README.md

 </center>
 </div>
 <hr>
-Nectar is a new general-purposed programming language.
+<i>Nectar is a new general-purposed programming language.
 It comprises a combination of both high-level and low-level language features.
-Nectar supports object-orentied and procedural programming.
+Nectar supports object-orentied and procedural programming.</i>

 Nectar's futures include: